ComedicChimera/chai-lang.dev/whirlwind_org/static/markdown/guide/1_1Hello World.md

 </div>

 Congratulations!
 You just wrote your first Whirlwind program.
 Welcome to Whirlwind programming community!

-Now, let's break this program down to see how it works.
+If you're confused by the Hello World program, don't worry!
+We will spend the rest of this chapter breaking down how this program works and what we can learn from it.